-- 2. Every candidate for matriculation must submit to the Registrar a satisfactory certificate of vaccination against smallpox, not later than August 1 if he is to be admitted in September, or not later than January 1 if he is to be admitted in February.
+- 2. Every candidate for matriculation must submit to the Director of Admissions a satisfactory certificate of vaccination against smallpox, not later than August 1 if he is to be admitted in September, or not later than January 1 if he is to be admitted in February.
 It will be accepted as satisfactory only if it certifies that within the last five years a successful vaccination has been performed or three unsuccessful attempts at vaccination have been made. - 3.
-Every candidate for admission to an undergraduate course must file with his application at the Registrar's office either a certificate of good moral character or, if he has attended some other college or university without graduating from it, a certificate of honorable dismissal from it.
+Every candidate for admission to an undergraduate course must file with his application at the office of the Director of Admissions either a certificate of good moral character or, if he has attended some other college or university without graduating from it, a certificate of honorable dismissal from it